Lawsuits, integrity commissioner investigations, ombudsman reports, and more.

 Election Finance Compliance Audit

-April 6, 2011: Municipal-affairs journalist John Lorinc publishes an article in the Globe and Mail that points out an interesting feature of financial disclosure filings by Ford’s mayoral campaign: they appear to show that the campaign effectively borrowed $69,722.31 from Doug Ford Holdings, a corporation whose directors include Rob Ford and his brother, Doug.
-Lorinc provides evidence that the campaign may have broken the law by accepting the loan.
+April 6, 2011: The Globe and Mail points out an interesting feature of Ford’s mayor campaign financial disclosure filing: they appear to show that the campaign effectively borrowed $69,722.31 from Doug Ford Holdings, a corporation whose directors include Rob Ford and his brother, Doug.
+Accepting that loan may have violated campaign finance laws by counting as a corporate donation.

-May 4, 2011: Adam Chaleff-Freudenthaler and Max Reed—the former an activist and the latter a lawyer—file for a compliance audit of Ford’s campaign finances.
+May 4, 2011: Adam Chaleff-Freudenthaler (an activist) and Max Reed (a lawyer) file for a compliance audit of Ford’s campaign finances.
 Their brief in support of the audit takes inspiration from Lorinc’s work, but also builds on it in many significant ways.
 They point out that the campaign may have exceeded its legal spending limits, and that it may have illegally borrowed $77,722 from Doug Ford Holdings, among other alleged violations of the Municipal Elections Act.
-(Disclosure: Chaleff-Freudenthaler is in a personal relationship with Torontoist editor Hamutal Dotan.
-She was not involved in the writing of this article, and provided no editorial direction to its author.)

 May 30, 2011: Ford’s lawyers file an appeal with the Ontario Court of Justice seeking a reversal of the committee’s decision to push ahead with the audit.
 The following day, Chaleff-Freudenthaler and Reed announce that they have found some lawyers of their own: two partners from the firm of Paliare Roland, who have agreed to work pro bono.